Feet in the same circle

 • Early dismissal every Wednesday

-• Located on the campus of the former Colgate Divinity School
+• Located on the campus of the former Colgate Divinity School, across from Highland Park

 • Affiliated with, but operates independently from, the Rochester City School District